RedisLabs/redislabs-docs/content/rc/security/access-control/multi-factor-authentication.md

 To change the mobile phone number used for MFA:

-1. Navigate to the Multi-Factor authentication section in the **User Profile** view.
+1. Navigate to the Multi-Factor authentication section in the **User Profile**.
 2. Select **Change number**.
 3. Enter the new mobile phone number, and complete the verification process as described above.